Devcyclops/password_validator/README.md

 Check if password and confirm password are the same
 <pre>
-validator.confirm_password(confirm_password)
+validator.confirm_password(password2)
-where confirm_password is the second password
+where password2 is the second password
 </pre>